merchantprotocol/documentation/docs/05_Magento_v1/25_Product_Base_Currency/70_Data_Import.md

-Data importing can be handled with the number of CLI (command line interface) scripts built-in.
+The data importing can be handled with a number of CLI (command line interface) scripts built-in.

 ### Base Currency